huggingface/datasets/datasets/dbrd/README.md

 ### Languages

 Non-Dutch reviews were filtered out using [langdetect](https://github.com/Mimino666/langdetect), and all reviews should therefore be in Dutch (nl).
 They are written by reviewers on [Hebban](https://www.hebban.nl), a Dutch website for book reviews.
-Reviews aren't curated and are of varying lengths and qualities, as can be expected.

 ## Dataset Structure

 ### Data Instances

 The dataset contains three subsets: train, test and unsupervised.
-The `train` and `test` sets contain labels, while the `unsupervised` set doesn't (the value for label is -1 for each instance in unsupervised).
+The `train` and `test` sets contain labels, while the `unsupervised` set doesn't (the label value is -1 for each instance in `unsupervised`).
+Here's an example of a positive review, indicated with a label value of `1`.

 ```
-DatasetDict({
-    train: Dataset({
-        features: ['text', 'label'],
-        num_rows: 20028
-    })
-    test: Dataset({
-        features: ['text', 'label'],
-        num_rows: 2224
-    })
-    unsupervised: Dataset({
-        features: ['text', 'label'],
-        num_rows: 96264
-    })
-})
+{
+  'label': 1,
+  'text': 'Super om te lezen hoe haar leven is vergaan.\nBijzonder dat ze zo openhartig is geweest.'
+}
 ```

 ### Data Fields

 - `label`: either 0 (negative) or 1 (positive) in the supervised sets `train` and `test`.
-Always -1 for the unsupervised set.
+These are always -1 for the unsupervised set.
 - `text`: book review as utf-8 encoded string.

 ### Data Splits

 The `train` and `test` sets were constructed by extracting all non-neutral reviews, because we want to assign either a positive or negative polarity label to each instance.
 Furthermore, the positive (pos) and negative (neg) labels were balanced in both train and test sets.
-The remainder was add to the unsupervised set.
+The remainder was added to the unsupervised set.

 |                            | Train  | Valid | Test   |
 | -----                      | ------ | ----- | ------ |